influxdata/docs.influxdata.com-ARCHIVE/content/enterprise_influxdb/v1.3/administration/upgrading.md

 ```

 If you have any issues upgrading your cluster, please do not hesitate to contact support at the email address
-provided to you when you received your InfluxEnterprise license.
+provided to you when you received your InfluxDB Enterprise license.